Whiteleg shrimp

-Whiteleg shrimp (Litopenaeus vannamei, synonym Penaeus vannamei), also known as Pacific white shrimp or King prawn or White shrimp, is a species of prawn of the eastern Pacific Ocean commonly caught or farmed for food.
+Whiteleg shrimp (Penaeus (Litopenaeus) vannamei, synonyms Litopenaeus vannamei, Penaeus vannamei), also known as Pacific white shrimp or King prawn or White shrimp, is a species of prawn of the eastern Pacific Ocean commonly caught or farmed for food.

 Description

 Litopenaeus vannamei grows to a maximum length of 230 mm, with a carapace length of 90 mm.
 Adults live in the ocean, at depths to 72 m, while juveniles live in estuaries.
 The rostrum is moderately long, with 7–10 teeth on the dorsal side and two to four teeth on the ventral side.
 The global production of white shrimp had increased to approximately 5 million metric tons, with a market value reaching USD 30 billion in 2018.

 Distribution and habitat

 Whiteleg shrimp are native to the eastern Pacific Ocean, from the Mexican state of Sonora to as far south as northern Peru.
 It is a euryhaline tropical shrimp species capable of growing in salinities ranging from 0 to 40‰, with the optimal salinity for growth being between 15 and 25‰.
 The optimal pH for white shrimp is approximately 7.56, and dissolved oxygen levels should be maintained above 2.8 mg/L. Whiteleg shrimp can grow in water temperatures ranging from 15 °C to 38 °C, with the optimal growth temperature between 22 °C and 35 °C; it is restricted to areas where the water temperatures remain above 20 C throughout the year.